- If you are viewing the site from the front end (and are logged in) you will see ‘Edit page’ in the black bar at the top

 - UPDATE WITH MORE INSTRUCTIONS

-Your home page is under Pages as Welcome to the South East Museum Development Programme – Front page
+Your home page is under Pages as Welcome to the South East Museum Development – Front page

 - You won’t need to put anything into the first text editor